algorand/code-samples/README.md

-# code-samples
+# Code Samples
-Code samples tied to tutorials and solutions.
+Code samples for Solutions built on the Algorand blockchain.